SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Sunset opened the door to find a casual black hole inside.

 Starlight stood still as she slowly got pulled towards the black hole.
-"Oh yea, the back hole.
+"Oh yeah, the black hole.
 I was wondering when we were going to see it."

 Sunset stepped back as she was also being sucked in.
 "Twilight has a black hole in her house?
 And you somehow forgot where it was?"

 Starlight simply shrugged and closed the door.
 "Onto the next room."

-Sunset sighed and follows along.
+Sunset sighed and followed along.

-Starlight opened the door and surprise, surprise, its another broom closet.
-Both ponies didn't even acknowledge it and just went onto the next door.
+Starlight opened the door and surprise, surprise, it was another broom closet.
+Neither pony even acknowledged it.
+They just went on to the next door.

 They opened the next door to find an empty room with large parts of the crystalline structure eaten away.

-Starlight said, "This is Spike's secret eating room, Twilight doesn't know about it, yet."
+Starlight said, "This is Spike's secret snacking room.
+Twilight doesn't know about it, yet."

 "He comes here to eat the walls?"

-"I guess so, he says they taste delicious."
+"I guess so.
+He says they taste delicious."

 "Well, okay.
 But, what is Twilight going to do when she finds it?"